Leonard Hamilton

-James Leonard Hamilton (born August 4, 1948) is an American basketball coach and the current men's basketball head coach at Florida State University.
+James Leonard Hamilton (born August 4, 1948) is an American former basketball coach.
+He served as the head coach at Florida State University from 2002 to 2025.
 He is a former head coach at Oklahoma State University, the University of Miami, and for the National Basketball Association's Washington Wizards.

-In his 33 years as a collegiate head coach, his teams have qualified for 12 NCAA Division I men's basketball tournaments and 11 National Invitation Tournaments, highlighted by appearances in the NCAA Tournament's Elite Eight (2018) and Sweet 16 (2011, 2019, 2021) with Florida State, as well as a Sweet 16 appearance with Miami (2000).
-Other career benchmarks include the Big East Conference regular season championship in 2000, the ACC tournament title in 2012 and the ACC regular season championship in 2020.
-While with the Wizards in 2000–01, they posted a 19–63 record.
+In his 33 years as a collegiate head coach, his teams qualified for 12 NCAA Division I men's basketball tournaments and 11 National Invitation Tournaments, highlighted by appearances in the NCAA Tournament's Elite Eight (2018) and Sweet 16 (2011, 2019, 2021) with Florida State, and a Sweet 16 appearance with Miami (2000).
+Other career benchmarks include the Big East Conference regular season championship in 2000, the ACC tournament title in 2012, and the ACC regular season championship in 2020.
+Hamilton is the winningest coach in school history at Florida State and one of only four coaches to have 200 regular season ACC wins.

 Biography

-Hamilton played college basketball at the University of Tennessee at Martin.
-Hamilton is a member of the Kappa Alpha Psi fraternity.
-His brother, Ray Jones, coaches a minor-league team.
+Hamilton played college basketball at the University of Tennessee at Martin, where he was the first Black player in program history.
+He was a member of the Kappa Alpha Psi fraternity.